 Also, unlike traditional skateboarding, longboarding derives from the surf culture, in which kids, elderlies, and everyone in between mingle seamlessly in the ocean.

 Contrary to what one may think, most young longboarders actually love seeing older riders around them.

 Whatever your age, longboarding will be easier for you if you’re a generally fit person.
 Balance is of course a key aspect.
-Some people have great natural balancing skills, but even if that’s not your case, you can build up your balance skills quite fast by practicing on a balance board – a safe and fun way to prep for longboarding.
+Some people have great natural balancing skills, but even if that’s not your case, you can build up your balance skills quite fast by practicing on a balance board such as the highly popular Indo Board (Amazon link).
+A balance board is a safe and fun way to prep for longboarding.

 Another factor in determining how difficult it’ll be for you to start longboarding, is joint mobility, particularly knees, hips, and ankles.
 Maintaining your stance involves constant ankle and knee readjustments.
 Sharp turning will also put your joints to work – including your hips.

 Foot pushing and braking require flexing your front knee to lower yourself and allow your rear foot to get to the ground.

 The more mobility you have in your hips, shoulders and neck, the more comfortable you’ll be carving turns and changing directions.

 The other sports you do (or have done) can help you a lot.
 People involved in board sports such as snowboarding, surfing or wakeboarding typically don’t find longboarding very hard, as the stance is similar.
 If you are – or have been – a bike rider, gymnast or martial artist, odds are you’ll be off to a head start in longboarding.

 Check out my other post about longboarding as a workout.